Including ALL in sports

 What if I want to know more or need help?

 If you are hungry for more info or assistance you can contact me gummi(at)archery.is.
 If there is something that I can do or give advice on or something I will try.
-Most of the additional info is in Icelandic, since it was originally created by me for WAI (Archery Iceland), took around 5 years to find the “perfect” system and some trial and error during that time.
-I guess we can call this setup/system I spoke of above as the “Gummi model”, since my name is Gummi and gummi means rubber/flexible in many languages, and the setup/system is quite “gender flexible” 😂
+Most of the additional info is in Icelandic, since it was originally created for WAI (Archery Iceland), it took around 5 years to find the “perfect” system and some trial and error during that time.

-After some communications with the Council of Europe (through the Icelandic department of education and children), they showed an interest in the setup/system used in Archery in Iceland, and they asked for more info in English.
-At which point I realized that it might be useful to have some of the information available online in English so it would be easy for all people that are searching for solutions to find it.
+This setup/system is showcased in the online library of the joint European Union – Council of Europe project “All In Plus: Promoting greater gender equality in sport”, which collects good practices and resources on gender equality in sport.
+The All In Plus project team (through the Icelandic Ministry of Education and Children’s Affairs) showed an interest in this setup/system used in archery in Iceland, at which point I realized that it might be useful to have some of the information available online in English so it would be easy for all people that are searching for solutions to find it.
 And that’s why this page exists.

 P.s.
 The Jurassic Park movies are essentially about transgender dinosaurs.
 In the story, the dinosaurs have the ability to switch sexes.
 Everybody loves the transgender dinosaurs so why not also love the transgender homo sapiens (Yes I know.
 Of course I had to end with something really weird 😂)